deonj197/true-to-size/README.md

 $ docker-compose up
 ```
 #### Run Report (From Project Root Directory)
 THIS IS OPTIONAL.
 Running the actual sonar report requires you to have maven installed locally and a valid settings.xml file on your machine.
 This is NOT required for building or running the app.
 It is up to you if you want to do this part.
 I don't recommend it unless you are familiar with maven.
 It is nice to see the metrics on the code, such as coverage, smells, and vulnerabilities but as of current, I don't have a way to run the report itself in a docker container.
+Only the local sonar server is containerized, as seen above.
 I used this to analyze my code during development and ensure optimal code quality.
 ```shell script
 $ mvn clean install
 $ . ./sonar.sh